-This Interim Report represents the second stage in the Reliability Panel's (the Panel's) comprehensive review of the National Electricity Market (NEM) reliability settings.
-The Review is designed to ensure that those settings contribute effectively to the reliable supply of electricity to consumers and is the first review of reliability since the inception of the NEM.
+This Final Report represents the fourth stage in the Reliability Panel's (the Panel's) comprehensive review of the National Electricity Market (NEM) reliability settings.
+The Comprehensive Reliability Review (CRR) was undertaken to examine those settings that contribute to the reliable supply of electricity to consumers.
+It has been the first such review of reliability since the inception of the NEM.